hergin/finWELL-Apps/README.md

 # finWELL-Apps
 ## Summary
 A newly improved version of a budget app from finWell.
 This app is designed to help you create a budget based on your desires.
 From saving money for retirement in twenty years or making ends meet today.
-This app will alert you when you over spend, and give financial advice on how to save/mange money effectively.
-Visualize your spending habits, and find ways to improve them with finWELL.
+This app will alert you when you over spend, give financial advice on how to save/manage money effectively, visualize your spending habits, and find ways to improve them with finWELL.
 ## Team Members
 - Zachary Criswell
 - Adam Gackenheimer